That is why, in 2000, the United Nations established eight Millennium Development Goals (MDGs), including:

 At the World Education Forum held the same year in Dakar, Senegal, organizations from around the world committed to achieving Education for All.

-Canada is one of 164 countries that has committed to meeting the six Education for All goals, and CIDA has adapted its policies and programs accordingly.
+Canada is one of 164 countries that has committed to meeting the six Education for All goals and has adapted its policies and programs accordingly.
 These goals are aimed at meeting the learning needs of all children, young people and adults by 2015:

 Goal 1: Expand and improve comprehensive early childhood care and education, especially for the most vulnerable and disadvantaged children.